 Update June 2021 - Capture any episodes of deep hypothermic or moderate hypothermic circulatory arrest.
 Capture the total time in minutes.
-This information can be obtained from the perfusion record or in the Surgeon's dictation.
+Update April 2022 - The priority source for obtaining this information is the perfusion record.
+This information may also be obtained from the Surgeon's dictation or Anesthesia sheet.
+Update April 2022 - Do not round circ arrest minutes up.
+For example, if the circ arrest minutes are 10.6 min, enter 10.